Peter Ferrara: Early life and education

+A 2005 profile for the Harvard Law Bulletin reported that Ferrara recalled at age nine "being transfixed while watching television as Barry Goldwater stormed the 1964 Republican National Convention."

 Career

 His senior law school thesis evolved into the debut hardcover publication by the libertarian Cato Institute in 1980, Social Security: The Inherent Contradiction.
 From 1981 to 1983, Ferrara served in the White House Office of Policy Development under President Ronald Reagan and was an associate deputy attorney general from 1991 to 1993.
 Between those positions, Ferrara became a Heritage Foundation analyst specializing in Social Security issues.
 He also became an insurance consultant and provided expertise in Social Security to media.
 In 1987, Ferrara joined the faculty of the George Mason University School of Law and directed its legal writing programs until 1991.
 As late as 2003, Ferrara has taught there.

 In the early 2000s (decade), he founded the Virginia chapter of Club for Growth and directed the International Center for Law and Economics.

 As a writer, Ferrara's employers included erstwhile lobbyist and convicted felon, Jack Abramoff, who hired Ferrara to write op-ed pieces favorable to Abramoff clients.
 Ferrara doesn't disclose which pieces he is paid to write, but according to a Business Week article, the specific pieces may have been articles in The Washington Times about the Northern Marianas Islands and The Choctaw Indian tribe.
 Ferrara stated that those writings reflect his independently held views on the respective subjects.
 "I do that all the time.
 I've done that in the past, and I'll do it in the future."

 Ferrara was tied to Abramoff again in 2020 in connection with AML Bitcoin after the FBI charged Abramoff with conspiracy to commit wire fraud and violating the Lobbying Disclosure Act.
 Ferrara wrote op-eds in favor of AML Bitcoin that were placed in The American Spectator, Investor’s Business Daily, and The Washington Times.

 Ferrara was a senior policy adviser at the Institute for Policy Innovation.
 In April 2011, Ferrara became senior fellow for entitlement and budget policy at The Heartland Institute.
 He served concurrently as general counsel for the American Civil Rights Union and policy director of the Carleson Center for Welfare Reform.
 He was a member of the District of Columbia Bar but is now on inactive status.

 Ferrara's articles have been published in such outlets as National Review, The Washington Times, The American Spectator, and FoxNews.com.
 He is a regular guest on the Thom Hartmann radio program.